Bogdan Lobonț: Managerial career

+Lobonț greeting fans at the BTarena in 2025.

-Lobonț started coaching in January 2019 at Liga II side, Universitatea Cluj, finishing the season in third place, and then played a promotion play-off against FC Hermannstadt which was lost with 3–0 on aggregate.
+Lobonț started coaching in January 2019 at Liga II side Universitatea Cluj, finishing the season in third place, and then played a promotion play-off against FC Hermannstadt which was lost with 3–0 on aggregate.

 Afterwards, he worked as Cosmin Contra's assistant at Romania's national team for a few months, then he was a scout for Roma.
 Lobonț left Roma to coach Romania's under-20 side for about a year in friendly matches, gaining three 2–1 victories over Poland, Czech Republic and Portugal, but also suffering some severe defeats, such as 1–6 to England, 0–7 against Italy and 0–5 to Switzerland.

 In August 2023, he got appointed as the goalkeeper coach of Rapid București.
 By the end of the 2023–24 season, after head coach Cristiano Bergodi was dismissed, Lobonț was selected to lead the team for the final rounds of the season.
 However, his spell was unsuccessful, as the team lost four matches, drew one and earned only one victory in the last round in a derby against FCSB.
 After Neil Lennon was appointed head coach of Rapid, he remained in his staff as an assistant, but after a poor start in the 2024–25 season, Lennon was replaced with Marius Șumudică and Lobonț left the club.